sniper7kills/survey/readme.md

 Questions can also be marked as required and submissions will not be accepted without those questions being answered.

+### Option Settings
+When creating options, an *order* value can be set; when the options are retrieved for a question they will be in increasing order based on their *order* value.

+If two values have the same *order* value; they will be retrieved alphabetically.

+Options that have no *order* value will be before options with an order value.

 ## Future Additions
 While not available yet, there are plans to incorporate API endpoints into the application and having VueJS components available for a more fluid interaction.

+Another possibility for additions is a multi-select to complement the checkboxes, but this addition wouldn't occur until after API and vue resources have been created.